 Outer fabric – Velvets

-We use a really good quality cotton velvet to make up the Christmas stockings.
+We use really good quality cotton velvet to make up the Christmas stockings.
+It’s an upholstery weight rather than a dress fabric.
 Blues, greens and reds are the most popular shades, with two regal purples and a fuchsia for good measure.
-Choose from the three velvet boards below.

-Pale Green JRG01 is not an obvious Christmas colour, but the other greens are fine in particular Lincoln Green JRG02, and Bottle Green JRG03, our most popular green for the stockings.
+Pale Green JRG01 is possibly not an obvious Christmas colour, but the other greens are fine in particular Lincoln Green JRG02, and Bottle Green JRG03, our most popular green for the stockings.
 Bottle green is used a lot for Santa Stocking and Christmas Alphabet.
-Mid Green JRG04 is a gentler green and is good for Toy Box in particular.

 Purples and reds, velvet